UK Police: Report Hate 'Even If It's Not a Crime', 'You Don't Need Evidence'

 The tomato person leaves the nightclub in despair after not being able to decide whether to use the restroom for fruits or the restroom for vegetables, only to discover a lemon person spraypainting “Tomatoes Aint No Fruit” on an alley wall.

-The tomato person then calls the police, receiving helped from a blueberry officer with a mustache and a helmet bearing a rainbow badge.
+The tomato person then calls the police, receiving help from a blueberry officer with a mustache and a helmet bearing a rainbow badge.

 Supporting Hate Crime Awareness Week.#ZeroTolerance2Hate#NationalHCAW pic.twitter.com/jHsGmC0IPn